DataDog/datadog-agent/pkg/forwarder/internal/retry/README.md

 ### How does it work?

 When the retry queue in memory is full and a new transaction need to be added, some transactions from the retry queue are removed and serialized into a new file on disk.
-The amount of transactions is controlled by the option `forwarder_flush_to_disk_mem_ratio`.
+The amount of transaction data serialized at a time from the Agent is controlled by the option `forwarder_flush_to_disk_mem_ratio`.

 When the forwarder attemps to retry previously failed transactions, it retries first the HTTP transactions stored in memory.
 If the in-memory retry queue is empty, the forwarder retries the transactions stored in the newest file and remove it.